Software Technology 2 (7170.6)

 Your participation in both lecture and tutorial/lab activities will enhance your understanding of the unit content and therefore the quality of your assessment responses.
 Lack of participation may result in your inability to satisfactorily pass assessment items.
 The week 9 quiz and week 13 Quiz only run at the specifid times specifically in the lecture time slots in week 9 and week 13.

 Required IT skills

 Common IT skills, such as writing a report electronically, using web browsers, and using LMS Systems (eg. Canvas) are required.
-It is assumed students are familiar with programming in Java, Python or a similar programming language before commencing this course.
+It is assumed students are familiar with programming in Python or a similar programming language before commencing this course.